demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

   (timbre/merge-config! {:output-fn json-output}))
 ```

-As the name indicates, the `init` function acts as the entry point for initialization the logging and here we are modifiying the Timbre's config to use our `json-output` function as its `output-fn` function.
+As the name indicates, the `init` function acts as the entry point for initialization the logging, and here we are modifying the Timbre's config to use our `json-output` function as its `output-fn` function.

-Now if we log after calling this `init` function, we will get the output as below
+Now if we log after calling this `init` function, we will get the output as below.

 ```sh
 wheel.infra.log=> (init)